New research!

 Fintech is changing the services to consumers, and their relationship with the organizations that offer them.
 This change is neither top-down nor bottom-up, but is being driven by many different stakeholders in many different parts of the world, making it hard to predict its final form.
 This research identifies five business models of Fintech that are ideal for AI adoption, growth and building trust (Zarifis & Cheng, 2023).

-The five models of Fintech are (a) disaggregating and focusing on one part of the supply chain, (b) utilizing AI in the current processes without changing the business model, (c) finance incumbent extending their model to utilize AI and access new customers and data, (d) startup finance disruptor only getting involved in finance, and (e) tech company disruptor adding finance to their portfolio of services.
+The five models of Fintech are (a) an existing financial organization disaggregating and focusing on one part of the supply chain, (b) an existing financial organization utilizing AI in the current processes without changing the business model, (c) an existing financial organization, an incumbent, extending their model to utilize AI and access new customers and data, (d) a startup finance disruptor only getting involved in finance, and finally (e) a tech company disruptor adding finance to their portfolio of services.

 Figure 1.
 The five Fintech business models that are optimised for AI